tesshuflower/samples/policy/README.md

 The MultiClusterHub resource looks for the cluster-backup option and if set to false, it uninstalls OADP from the `open-cluster-management-backup` and deletes the namespace.

-### Install report policy

-Install report policy is `oadp-hdr-app-install-report`

-This policy reports on any configuration errors for the application backup or restore scenarios.
-Install this policy on the hub, after you install the oadp-hdr-app-install policy

-The policy is set to inform as it only validates the installed configuration.

 ## Backup applications